 - soft margarine (liquid or tub)

-First, work on reducing foods in your diet that are high in saturated fat, trans fat, and cholesterol.
-Then, make an effort to incorporate foods that contain monounsaturated and polyunsaturated fats.
+As a result, it’s a good idea to incorporate foods that contain monounsaturated and polyunsaturated fats.
 It’s a strategy that will help your heart and improve your quality of life.